DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 ## Finding your Apple School Manager (ASM) Organisation ID

-When you order iPads we ask for your Apple School Manager (ASM).
+When you ordered iPads, we asked for your Apple School Manager (ASM).
 If you need to find this, you can follow these steps:

 1. Log in to Apple School Manager.